PDAL/PDAL/doc/tutorial/las.rst

         ]
     }

+::note

+    If multiple input LAS files are being written to an output file, the ``forward`` option can only preserve values when they are the same in all input files.
+If the values differ, a default will be used (as it would if the ``forward`` option weren't supplied).
+You can specify specific option values for output that will also override any forwarded data.

 Coordinate Scaling
 --------------------------------------------------------------------------------

 LAS stores coordinates as 32 bit integers.
 It is the user's responsibility to ensure that the coordinate domain required by the data in the file fits within the 32 bit integer domain.
-Users should scale the data in relation to the measurement scale of the data, and they should not use the full 32 bit integer box of precision available to them to store it.

-It is usual to preserve the coordinate scale of data when translating LAS data, but in situations that change the coordinate precision, such as reprojecting from UTM to decimal degrees, it is not always possible to do so.
-Overdriven coordinate scale also hurts `Compression`_ with |LASzip| and disrupts communication of realistic accuracy.
+Most coordinate values have digits to the right of the decimal point that must be preserved for sufficient accuracy.
+Using the scale factor allows for integers to be interprested as floating point values when read by software.

+When writing data to LAS, choosing an appropriate scale factor should take into account not just the maximum precision that can be accommodated by the format, but the actual precision of the data.
+Using a precision greater than the resolution of the data collection can mislead users as to the actual measurement precision of the data.
+In addition, it can lead to larger files when writing `compressed <Compression>`_ data with |LASzip|.

 Auto Offset Example
 ................................................................................

-Users an allow PDAL select scale and offset values for data with the ``auto`` option.
+Users can allow PDAL select scale and offset values for data with the ``auto`` option.
 This can have some detrimental effects on downstream processing.
-``auto`` for scale values will have the effect of storing the data evenly across the 32-bit integer domain.
+``auto`` for scale values will use the entire 32-bit integer domain.
 This maximizes the precision available to store the data, but this will have a detrimental effect on |LASzip| storage efficiency.  ``auto`` for offset calculation is just fine, however.
 When given the option, choose to store |ASPRSLAS| data with an explicit scale for the X,